jeremytammik/tbc/a/1943_purge_etransmit.md

 History...

-- 1982, Autodesk, Mill Valley, Marin County, CA, USA
+- 1982 Autodesk, Mill Valley, Marin County, CA, USA
-- 1991 Autodesk european headquarters Marin, Switzerland
+- 1991 Autodesk European Headquarters, Marin, Switzerland

-From Marin County, to ...Marin, Switzerland !
+From Marin County, to...
+Marin, Switzerland!

-The office later moved a few km away to Neuchatel, Switzerland, but the camel remained within the new office as a mascott, a landmark.
+The office later moved a few km away to Neuchatel, and the camel remained in the new office as a mascott, a landmark.

 - 2017...
-Autodesk european headquaters close and move to Dublin.
+Autodesk European headquaters close and move to Dublin.

 But The Camel didn't like it and decided to remain fidel and stay right here...

-For about 5 years he stays with Coral an Francesco, and tonight it has find a new home.. guess where :)
+For about 5 years he stays with Coral and Francesco, and tonight it has find a new home... guess where :)

-The Camel is now with our family in the coldest village of switzerland...
+The Camel is now with our family in the coldest village of Switzerland...
 Long Life to the Camel!

 Claudio Ombrella adds: Nice.
 Let me take the opportunity to share the story of the camel.
 It was January 1993 when I joined the Marin, Switzerland office from Autodesk in Milano.